 In 1817, workers in New York State shoved the first spade into the dirt to create the Erie Canal connecting New York City to the Great Lakes and the Midwest.
 Detractors called it “Clinton’s folly,” they said it couldn’t be done, they said it was foolish, but as folklorist Bruce Jackson asserts in the new documentary Boom and Bust: America’s Journey on the Erie Canal, “it made America rich.”
 It’s been said that with that first thrust of dirt the North won the Civil War, and New York City solidified its role as a world port and America’s greatest city.
 When completed in 1825, the cities of Syracuse, Rochester, Utica, and Buffalo took shape along its celebrated towpath.

-Two hundred years later, City Lore, Livingston Arts and the Erie Canal Museum are marking the bicentennial with the Heartland Passage Tour.
-In September, a dozen screenings of the film, Boom and Bust, along with tug boat captains, storytellers and musicians will take place at ports of call along the Erie Canal from Buffalo’s historic Commercial Slip to the Barge Museum in Brooklyn, near the Erie Basin where the canal boats were loaded for their trip up the Hudson to the Canal.
-Five of the concerts and screenings in the major cities along the canal will be headlined by Jay and Molly Ungar, famous for Ashokan Farewell, the theme song for Ken Burns’ Civil War series.
-Some of the concerts will take place in the restored Vaudeville houses built during the early days of the Canal.
+Two hundred years later, City Lore, Livingston Arts and the Erie Canal Museum commemorated the bicentennial with the Heartland Passage Tour.
+In September, a dozen screenings of the film, Boom and Bust, along with tugboat captains, storytellers and musicians took place at ports of call along the Erie Canal from Buffalo’s historic Commercial Slip to the Barge Museum in Brooklyn, near the Erie Basin where the canal boats were loaded for their trip up the Hudson to the Canal.
+Five of the concerts and screenings in the major cities along the canal were headlined by Jay and Molly Ungar, famous for Ashokan Farewell, the theme song for Ken Burns’ Civil War series.
+Some of the concerts took place in the restored Vaudeville houses built during the early days of the Canal.

-Five additional concerts will take place at historic towns and villages, where a Lockmaster Canal Boat built specifically for navigation on the Erie Canal will travel with storytellers and our informal band of troubadour musicians who sing about the canal.
-The festive vessel will travel a portion of the canal, offering dockside screenings and performances scheduled for Medina, Brockport, Macedon, Lyons and Herkimer.
+Five additional concerts were held at historic towns and villages, where a Lockmaster Canal Boat built specifically for navigation on the Erie Canal traveled with storytellers and our informal band of troubadour musicians who sang about the canal.
+The festive vessel traveled a portion of the canal, offering dockside screenings and performances in Medina, Brockport, Macedon, Lyons and Herkimer.

-The Heartland Passage Tour is funded by the National Endowment for the Arts and a Regional Economic Development Grant through the New York State Council on the Arts.
-It is sponsored by Livingston Arts, City Lore and the Erie Canal Museum.
+The Heartland Passage Tour was funded by the National Endowment for the Arts and a Regional Economic Development Grant through the New York State Council on the Arts.
+It was sponsored by the Genesee Valley Council on the Arts (Livingston Arts), City Lore and the Erie Canal Museum.

-Check out some of the musicians and stories that will be featured on the tour!
+Check out some of the musicians and stories featured on the tour!

 The Dady Brothers